Luthfi-Adhiya/Multimedia/Multimedia.md

 halaman sering berfungsi sebagai brosur penjualan._

 Some professions and business areas lend themselves especially well to multimedia.
-Graphic designers produce interactive presentations of their work as a supplement to, or even as a substitute for, a conventional portfolio.
+Graphic designers produce interactive presentations of their work as a supplement to, or even as a substitute for, a conventional portfolio.
 The electronic portfolio can be inexpensively duplicated on CD-ROM and sent to potential clients, or posted on a Web site as a virtual exhibition.
-In the shrinkwrapped software business, paper manuals have been gradually giving way to electronic documentation for some years.
+In the shrinkwrapped software business, paper manuals have been gradually giving way to electronic documentation for some years.
 The move from hard copy to digital formats has provided an opportunity to augment the text and diagrams of conventional manuals with